siscia/solar-project/solar.md

-Multijunction cell are made of different layers, usually between 2 and 4.
+With multijunction cell we defined a solar cell composed of more than one single pn-junction, usually between 2 and 4.

-Any layer is a simpler pn-junction that works as a normal, single junction cell.
+Any pn-junction is stacked on top of the other and works as a normal, single junction cell.

 Of course, several problem arise when we stack different junction on each other.